Photophobia Glasses for Light Sensitivity Relief

-Photophobia glasses utilize a 30-year-old technology called FL-41.
+Photophobia glasses, or light sensitivity glasses, utilize a 30-year-old technology called FL-41.
 FL-41 is a special tint that blocks certain wavelengths of light that science has recently found to trigger migraines and exacerbate photophobia symptoms.

 Axon Optics took the old technology, refined and tweaked it over the course of 20 years, and finally paired it with over 18 layers of coating to ensure they stay effective for many years to come.

-Axon Optics provides the best glasses for people with light sensitivity.
+Axon Optics provides the best glasses for people who are photophobic and suffer from light sensitivity.